Entrepreneurial Excellence Program

 - February 4, 2014 – Marketing Strategies and Effective Sales: No matter how beneficial your product or service is, if you don’t know who the customer is and communicate your message in an effective way to get their attention, you won’t have sales.

-- February 6, 2014 – Proper Legal and Ethical Foundations: Many decisions are involved in establishing a new venture.
-Learn what the legal options are and explore how to establish high standards of business ethics.
+- February 6, 2014 – Proper Legal/Intellectual Properties Foundations: Many decisions are involved in establishing a new venture.
+Learn what the legal/intellectual properties options are and how they can affect your business growth.

 - February 11, 2014– Funding and Financing: You’ve analyzed the opportunity and have begun to build a team to drive success.
 You’ve written a great business plan.
 How do you secure the financial resources to make it all happen?

 - February 13, 2014– Local Support for Entrepreneurs: A gathering of industry representatives in Tallahassee and its surrounding counties that actively support the work and development of local entrepreneurs.

 - February 18 and 20, 2014 – Business Presentations: You will have the opportunity to make a presentation to a group of experienced entrepreneurs and get feedback about your business, market and financial opportunities.

 Cost & Application: